 - Basic whelping veterinary care costs $500.

 - Puppy vaccinations cost $50 per puppy, up to between $300 and $600.

 - AKC registration costs about $25 per puppy, depending on litter size.

 - Puppy food and whelping box supplies cost $150.

 From this list, you can see that there are no emergency veterinary expenses included for either the mother dog or the puppies.
 And still, the Rottweiler breeder’s costs work out to be around $3,200.

 Add in an emergency veterinary C-section for the mother dog and that costs around $1,500.

-You also don’t see any of the overhead expenses associated with keeping and maintaining the kennel, maintaining the website, attending dog shows to enhance the parent dogs’ pedigree, advertising, and marketing for puppy owners, and providing for parent dogs.
+You also don’t see any overhead expenses associated with keeping and maintaining the kennel, maintaining the website, attending dog shows to enhance the parent dogs’ pedigree, advertising and marketing for puppy owners, and providing for parent dogs.

 Many Rottweiler breeders also employ staff part-time to care for, socialize and pre-train the puppies to make sure they have the smoothest possible transition to their new homes.

 The costs can easily add up to tens of thousands of dollars annually.